KrishnenduDasgupta/CloudSolutions/README.md

 # CloudSolutions
-This repository would contain the demo applications for cloud services and solutions
+This repository contains the demo applications for cloud services and solutions